 When it comes to preventing or reversing dental aging, water flossers are simple and easy to handle and use.
 Patients with arthritis and other limitations to their dexterity will find water flossers more natural to use and, perhaps, even more effective than regular string floss.

-Thanks to the ease of use, water flossers do a great job of removing plaque and debris from hard to reach parts of the mouth.
+Thanks to the ease of use, water flossers do a great job of removing plaque and debris from hard-to-reach parts of the mouth.
 Remember, when it comes to preventing or reversing dental aging, the key is to control potentially harmful bacteria.
-Water flossers allow patients with limited mobility effectively and rigorously clean their teeth thereby promoting dental longevity.
+Water flossers allow patients with limited mobility to effectively and rigorously clean their teeth, promoting dental longevity.

 You also may want to consider using an air flosser.
 Unlike a water flosser, an air flosser is even more compact and uses a fraction of the water.
 Air flossers work by shooting a jet stream of moistened air, rather than water, to break up plaque and remove food debris.
 Thanks to their compact size, air flossers make a great alternative to water flossers for those on the go.

 One of the most obvious signs of aging teeth is stains and discoloration.
-It makes sense then to prevent visible dental aging you will need to avoid staining agents, such as tannins, that can permanently alter the appearance of your teeth.
+It makes sense to prevent visible dental aging; you will need to avoid staining agents, such as tannins, that can permanently alter your teeth' appearance.